patronasxdxd/CTFS/docs/TransitSwap.md

             "[End] Attacker USDT balance after exploit", BUSDT_TOKEN.balanceOf(address(this)), 18 );
 ```
+### output:

 ```
   [Start] Attacker USDT balance before exploit: 0.000000000000000000 [End] Attacker USDT balance after exploit: 6312.858905558909501615
 ```
-Our victim User has approved all Wrapped BNB to contract Claimtokens
-the attacker studied past transactions to see he could use another person's account that has approved the funds

 # proof of concept (PoC)

+## Get the balance of WBNB of the victim

+The attack contract calls the `balanceOf` function on the WBNB chain to get information of the amount of funds.

 ![Swag Image](../images/transitSwap/trans1.png)

-The claimTokens function in contract 0xed1a calls the transferFrom function in the WBNB contract.
-As a result, the attacker transfers WBNB tokens from user accounts (e.g., 0xcfbc) to the attacker's address (0x75f2).
+## Transfer tokens

+The exploit contract calls the `transferFrom(victim, wallet, amount)` function on the `TransitSwap` contract.
+This operation will go through various channels and eventually reach the `ClaimTokens` contract, that transfer the tokens from the victim to the attacker's wallet.

 ![Swag Image](../images/transitSwap/trans2.png)

 # Summary

 The attacker exploits a vulnerability in the contract by leveraging approval granted from the victim's account.
-By manipulating the input data, the attacker initiates a call to the transferFrom function, resulting in the transfer of all WBNB tokens from the victim's account, to the attacker's account.
+By changing the input data, the attacker initiates a call to the transferFrom function, resulting in the transfer of all WBNB tokens from the victim's account, to the attacker's account.

 **Code provided by:** [DeFiHackLabs](https://github.com/SunWeb3Sec/DeFiHackLabs/blob/main/src/test/transitSwap_exp.sol)